 The Abandoned Piano

 Ello love!
 Welcome back to the Blue Pail!
-Today’s post is just a short story I wrote a while back for a contest.
-Hope you enjoy it…
+Today’s post is just a short story that I wrote a while back for a contest about an abandoned piano.
+Hope you enjoy it… 😊

 He wandered into the clearing, hands in the pockets of his green shorts, curious.

 In the middle of the clearing, underneath one of the largest trees, a particularly knobby, ancient-looking one, was a large piano.
 The forest’s canopy was reflected in its glossy black surface, and it was in perfect condition, despite being out in the open.